the78mole/bthomev2/README.md

 ### Platform Compatibility

 The code is identical for ESP32 and nRF52!
-The library automatically uses the appropriate BLE stack for your platform (NimBLE for ESP32, Bluefruit for nRF52).
+The library automatically uses the appropriate BLE stack for your platform (ArduinoBLE for ESP32, Bluefruit for nRF52).

 ## API Reference